Buying new, second-hand, or hiring a WAV?

 Things to think about

-Different suppliers offer different levels of service.
-All of them should:
+Different suppliers offer different levels of service and:

 - bring a WAV to you so you can have a demonstration, without putting you under any obligation to buy